Nelisa Mchunu Biography: Siblings, Education, Career (Isidingo, Uzalo) -Pindula, Local Knowledge

 Uzalo

-She made her last appearance on Uzalo on 17 May 2021.
-Viewers watched Fikile break Sbu’s heart and tell him she’s leaving for good.[2]
+She made her last appearance on Uzalo on 25 May 2021.
+Viewers watched Fikile break Sbu’s (Simphiwe Majozi) heart and tell him she’s leaving for good.[2]

+Fikile was last seen on the show on 25 May 2021 when her parents visited her in KwaMashu.
+They found out she had lied to them about living a lavish lifestyle.
+They then went back home with her, leaving Sbu nursing a broken heart.

+Her character as Fikile on Uzalo was allegedly written off with those of Mpambani played by Jet Novuka and MaNgcobo played by Dawn Thandeka King, after producers could not continue with her storyline.

 References